 Why Biology at Penn State?

-Are you looking for the exciting opportunities provided by a larger university, yet still wanting to receive individual attention?
+Are you looking for the exciting opportunities provided by a larger university, while still receiving individual attention?
 If so, the Biology program at Penn State may be a perfect fit for you!
-Being a top tier research institution, our faculty conduct research on a wide range of topics ranging from coral reef ecology to molecular evolution to the neurological basis underlying mental disorders.
-Penn State's Biology curriculum is designed to help give you both the breadth and depth you'll need to understand modern biology at all levels of intergration.
+As a top-tier research institution, our faculty conduct research on a wide range of topics ranging from coral reef ecology to molecular evolution to the neurological bases underlying mental disorders.
+Penn State's Biology curriculum offers you both the breadth and depth you'll need to understand modern biology at all levels of integration.
 Within the major, we offer the following six options, allowing you to tailor your studies to your specific interests:

 - General Biology